OG-SEPT/sept-weather/README.md

 System Level Test Cases:
 -----------------------
-We have also demonstated a number of system level test cases the results are stored in /project-page/system-tests.pdf
+We have also demonstrated a number of system level test cases the results are stored in /project-page/system-tests.pdf

 --------------------------------------------------------------------------
 END OF README
 --------------------------------------------------------------------------